Are Casino Winnings Taxable?

 • $600 or more if the amount you won is at least 300 times your wager (you will have the option to reduce the winnings by the wager).

-You’ll also receive the form if the casino or event organizer withheld any tax (usually 24%) from your winnings (which is expected to happen in most of the favorable outcomes mentioned above).
+You’ll also receive the form if the casino or event organizer withheld any tax (usually 24%) from your winnings.
+You should never assume that any tax withheld absolves you of your need to report those winnings or that those withholdings are sufficient to cover your tax liability.

 Remember, not everyone who plays casino games will receive and need to complete and submit Form W-2G, but everyone who takes part in any form of gambling with real money needs to report their winnings on their tax return.
 If you don’t receive Form W-2G, you’ll need to report your winnings as “other income” on Form 1040.